-Our independent directors are paid an annual compensation fee of \$20,000 and a per meeting fee of \$1,000 (\$500 for telephone meetings) for each Board meeting and each committee meeting attended.
-In addition, the chairman of each committee, except the Audit Committee, is paid an annual compensation fee of \$2,500.
-The chairman of the Audit Committee is paid an annual compensation fee of \$5,000.
-Effective January 1, 2005, the chairman of each committee, except the Audit Committee, will be paid an annual compensation fee of \$5,000 and the chairman of the Audit Committee will be paid an annual compensation fee of \$7,500.
+During 2005, our independent directors were paid an annual compensation fee of \$20,000 and a per meeting fee of \$1,000 (\$500 for telephone meetings) for each Board meeting and each committee meeting attended.
+In addition, the chairman of the Audit Committee was paid an annual compensation fee of \$7,500 and the chairman of each other committee was paid an annual compensation fee of \$10,000, the chairman of the Audit Committee will be paid an annual compensation fee of \$10,000 and the chairman of each other committee will be paid an annual compensation fee of \$7,500.
+In addition, each director will receive a per meeting fee of \$1,500 (\$500 for telephone meetings).
+Our employees who are also directors will not be paid any director fees for their services as directors of the Company.